igormesaros84/Az204/Az-204/Implement Azure Functions/Durable Functions.md

 You can use an *orchestrator function* to orchestrate the execution of other Durable functions within a function app.

 ## Reliability
-Orchestartor functions reliably maintain their execution state by using the event sourcing design pattern.
+Orchestrator functions reliably maintain their execution state by using the event sourcing design pattern.
 Instead of directly storing the current state of an orchestration, the Durable Task Framework uses an append-only store to record the full series of actions the function orchestration takes.

 When an orchestration function is given more work to do, the orchestrator wakes up and re-executes the entire function from the start to rebuild the local state.
 During the replay, if the code tries to call a function (or do any other async work), the Durable Task Framework consults the execution history of the current orchestration.
 If it finds that the activity function has already executed and yielded a result, it replays that function's result and the orchestrator code continues to run.
 Replay continues until the function code is finished or until it has scheduled new async work.